Harshachowdary06/Software-Development-Life-Cycle/README.md

 ---------------------------------

-### ✅ Purpose of SDLC
+###  Purpose of SDLC

 * To ensure software is built **on time**, **within budget**, and **with expected quality**.

 ---

-Here is a picture that depicts all the stages in SDLC
+### Here is a picture that depicts all the stages in SDLC

 ![alt text](Assets/image.png)

+---
+### EXAMPLE[Scenario Based Explination]

+You want to develop a software that is either a large scale application or a simple application that serves some purpose we first need to gather all the requirements such as its software, its actions etc. for example you want to make a basic caluclator app that performs addition, substraction, etc. such that you gather all the requiremnts needed for software.

+*** requrement Gathering -> Analysis -> Design -> Development -> Testing -> Deployment -> Maintenance -> ***
+the cycle itself repeats